mewbotorg/mewbot/docs/dev-docs/io-dev-notes/discord-dev-notes.md

 ### Pycord is not seeing events I expect it to

 If you have enabled the appropriate scope for your bot via the developer token, and you are still not getting input events, you may need to update the intents in the __init__ of DiscordInput.
-Currently they are set to `all` - but something might have altered here.
+Currently, they are set to `all` - but something might have altered here.